Niantic announces partnership with Nintendo on new augmented reality ‘Pikmin’ title – TechCrunch

 “The app will include gameplay activities to encourage walking and make walking more delightful,” a press release from Niantic reads.
 The company notably specifies that the title will make use of their augmented reality platform to integrate the real world into the app’s experiences.

-Pokémon Go has fallen out of headlines but has continued to deliver massive sums to the San Francisco gaming company, eclipsing $1 billion in revenue in 2020.
-In recent years, Nintendo has sought to build out their presence on mobile gaming platforms with a number of titles playing on some of their biggest franchises, but none of them have reached Pokémon Go’s level of success.
+Pokémon GO has fallen out of headlines but has continued to deliver massive sums to the San Francisco gaming company, eclipsing $1 billion in revenue in 2020.
+In recent years, Nintendo has sought to build out their presence on mobile gaming platforms with a number of titles playing on some of their biggest franchises, but none of them have reached Pokémon GO’s level of success.

 Niantic has raised nearly $500 million in capital, most recently raising at a $4 billion valuation.